Relo02/Relo02/README.md

 I work on **robotics and autonomous systems**, with a current focus on **Physical AI for industrial humanoid robots**.

-I am currently one of the **co-founders of [Talos Robotics AI](https://talosrobotics.ai/)**, where we are building **TalOS**, a Physical AI operating system that helps humanoid robots understand tasks, reason about the environment, validate actions in simulation, and execute useful work in real industrial settings.

 My background combines **optimal control**, **state estimation**, **robot navigation**, **ROS 2 systems**, and **machine learning**, with completed work on UAV autonomy and current research/development on **Vision-Language-Action systems for humanoid robots**.

 ---